 - Reevaluate: Examine your investments.
 Is your investing approach up-to-date and tailored to your risk tolerance, investment goals, and time frame?

 - Adjust, if necessary: If your portfolio doesn’t align with your investment profile, make changes to better position your investments for all market conditions.
-Ally Invest professionals can help you create and regularly rebalance a diverse Managed Portfolio that’s based on your risk tolerance, projected length of investment, and wealth outlook.
+Ally Invest professionals can help you create and regularly rebalance a diverse Robo Portfolio that’s based on your risk tolerance, projected length of investment, and wealth outlook.

 - Go shopping: If you can stomach market slumps and have cash on hand, consider taking advantage of downside volatility by purchasing more stocks, bonds, mutual funds, or ETFs.
 You’ll be buying at a discount.